skoriche/Climate-REF4CMIP/docs/getting-started/03-ingest.md

 ## 1. Ingest reference datasets

-The `obs4REF` collection uses the `obs4mips` source type in Climate-REF:
+The `obs4REF` collection we downloaded in the previous step uses the `obs4mips` source type as the data are obs4MIPs compatible.
+This command will extract metadata from the files and store it in the Climate-REF catalog, and print a summary of the ingested datasets.

 ```bash
 ref datasets ingest --source-type obs4mips $REF_CONFIGURATION/datasets/obs4ref